-My main task as a teacher of Women, Gender and Sexuality Studies is to spark my students’ passion for learning, questioning, and social justice and to sharpen these skills into a proper feminist curiosity, feminist tool box and feminist voice.
-With feminist curiosity I am referring to a particular eagerness for knowledge regarding the topics of gender, sexuality, race, body, and power.
-A skeptic curiosity, attuned to moments where particular dominant views of these topics have been misused at the advantage of some, to subordinate others.
-With feminist toolbox I mean the acquirement of critical thinking, reading, analysis, art and writing skills, which enable students to detect, critique and deconstruct a variety of power-tools which result in misogynist, homophobic, sexist, racist and ableist forms of exclusion.
-With feminist voice, I finally refer to the translation of the fruits of this feminist curiosity and toolbox into legible products which rigorously articulate students critical reading of the world.
+The main aim of my teachings on the intersection of critical humanities and art, is to spark my students’ passion for learning, questioning, and social justice while sharpening these skills into a proper critical curiosity, critical tool box and critical voice.
+With critical curiosity, I refer to a particular eagerness for knowledge regarding the power mechanisms which use the identity categories of gender, sexuality, race, age and/or ability to advantage some and subordinate others.
+With critical toolbox, I mean the acquirement of critical thinking, reading, analysis, artistic and writing skills, which enable students to detect, critique and deconstruct a variety of power-tools which result in misogynist, homophobic, sexist, racist, ageist and ableist forms of exclusion.
+With a critical voice, I finally refer to the translation of the fruits of this curiosity and toolbox into multi-modal artistic products, which rigorously articulate students’ critical reading of the world.

-To obtain these goals three strategies guide my teaching: the creation of a learning environment in which students are applauded when asking questions, and encouraged to affectively and personally connect with the course material; a selection of interdisciplinary course material that marries dense theoretical texts with both public and artistic scholarship; and finally the creation of course assignments that encourages students to develop their own feminist voices.
+To obtain these goals, three strategies guide my teaching: the creation of a learning environment in which students are applauded when asking questions and encouraged to affectively connect with the course material; a selection of interdisciplinary course material that marries dense theoretical texts with both public and artistic scholarship; and finally, the creation of course assignments that encourage students to develop their own critical voices.

-My teaching first of all strives to create a learning environment in which all students are invited to be curious, surprised, puzzled, touched and/or critical about the course material they are confronted with.
-In my previously taught Intro to WGSS course (WGS 200), I ask students to write a one to two paragraph summary which indicates the main argument of each reading.
+First of all, my teaching strives to create a learning environment in which all students are invited to be curious, surprised, puzzled, touched and critical about the course material they are confronted with.
+In Intro to Women’s, Gender, and Sexuality Studies with Radical WGSS Art (WGS 200), I ask students to write a one to two paragraph summary which indicates the main argument of each reading.
 They bring this summary to class and from there we collectively map the author’s thesis on the white board.
 Students are encouraged to share where they struggled in this task and we collectively reflect on the effectiveness of the author’s language and writing.
-Together we also situate the author’s argument in the broader history of WGSS and discuss how the scholar’s interventions relate or defer from previous readings.
-I encourage students to bring to class examples of how the theory relates to contemporary issues that are going on in the news or on social media, which we then use as hands-on examples to make better sense of the theory.
+Together, we situate the author’s argument in the broader history of WGSS and discuss how the scholar’s interventions relate or defer from previous readings.
+I encourage students to bring to class examples of how the theory relates to contemporary issues that are going on in the news or on social media, which we then use as hands-on examples to make better sense of the often abstract and always complex theory.
 Finally, my teaching equally leaves room for students to reflect on how they personally relate to the reading.
-One in-class exercise I like to do is have students split up in smaller subgroups and have each discuss a passage that affected them.
+One in-class exercise I like to do is have students split up into small subgroups and have each discuss a noteworthy passage.
 We later regroup and share highpoints of this exercise with the whole class.
-Through these individual and group activities I aim for students to make the abstract course material their own.
+Through these individual and group activities, I aim for students to make the abstract course material their own.

-Secondly, my teaching is characterized by a hybrid mixture of course materials which are not only interdisciplinary, but equally cross-modal.
+Secondly, my teaching is characterized by a hybrid mixture of course materials that are not only interdisciplinary, but equally cross-modal.
 I realize this through the adoption of a particular course structure.
 Let’s again take my WGS 200 class as an example.
-Each week my course focuses on one particular topic.
-On Mondays and Wednesdays we tackle the topic through traditional theoretical scholarship, like articles or book fragments.
+As an introductory course, my syllabus meanders through the vast history of WGSS.
+Each week my course focuses on one particular subdiscipline or import topic in WGSS.
+On Mondays and Wednesdays, we tackle the topic through “traditional” theoretical scholarship, like articles or book fragments.
 This material is a careful selection of seminal texts in the field of WGSS, ranging from feminist to queer, critical race, trans and disability theory.
-On Friday we look at the topic through alternative-form material, either in the form of public scholarships (like blogs, podcasts, TED-talks, speeches) or artwork (like poetry, dance, performance art, music video’s).
-As preparation for Friday classes students are asked to write a two paragraph reflection on Canvas, in which they analyze the alternative-form material through the theoretical lens of both the Monday and Wednesday material.
-Sometimes I invited artist to give guest lectures during a Friday class.
+On Friday, we look at the topic through alternative-form materials, either in the form of public scholarship (like blogs, podcasts, TED-talks, speeches, newspaper articles or self-help books) or artwork (like poetry, dance, performance art, music videos, etc.).
+Two to three Friday’s a semester, I invite a local artist to give guest lectures on the critical potential of their art.
+One Friday a semester, I take my students to an on or off-campus museum, gallery, or artist studio.
+As preparation for these Friday classes, students are asked to write a two-paragraph reflection on Blackboard/Canvas, in which they analyze the alternative-form material through the theoretical lens of both the Monday and Wednesday theory.
 The main goal of this course structure is two-fold.
-On the one hand it allows students to apply theory that otherwise remains abstract.
+On the one hand, it allows students to apply theory that otherwise remains abstract.
 Secondly, it shows students that WGSS related scholarship can take a variety of forms.

-Finally, I carefully design assignments that help students develop their own feminist voices.
-My own dyslexia has taught me that every individual has different intellectual and creative strengths, and with this in mind I created the “alternative form project”.
-For example, in WGS 200 I had students mirror the specific form of any of the Friday material, and substantiate their project’s intervention in an artist statement that touched upon a minimum of two theoretical authors.
-Students handed in pieces ranging from slam poetry, to photography, documentary, music video, blogs and cartoons.
-Subsequently, in their “final projects” I allowed students to pick between a traditionally written paper or a larger scale alternative-form project.
-Without any exception students choose the latter and handed in touching and compelling projects accompanied by strong artist statements.
+Finally, I carefully design assignments that help students develop their own critical artistic voices.
+My own interest in creating art led me to create the “alternative form project.”
+For example, in WGS 200 I had students mirror the specific form of any of the Friday material, and substantiate their project’s intervention in an artist statement that touched upon a minimum of three theoretical authors.
+Students handed in pieces ranging from slam poetry, to photography, documentary film, music video, blogs, and cartoons.
+Subsequently, in their “final projects” I allowed them to pick between a traditionally written paper or a larger scale alternative-form project.
+Without any exception, students choose the latter and handed in touching and compelling projects accompanied by strong artist statements.
 I contribute this success mainly to two factors.
-First of all, I divided the final project in many smaller sub-projects (i.e., proposal, annotated bibliography, draft, class presentation) and the accompanied feedback gave students space and time to let their projects grow.
-Secondly, I allowed students to come up with a personal topic.
-Many students took this opportunity to analyze, critique and subvert a misogynist, racist, sexist or ableist ideology which defines their own life.
+First of all, I divide the final project into many smaller sub-projects (i.e., proposal, annotated bibliography, draft, class presentation) in which they received feedback from both myself and their peers.
+Secondly, I allow students to come up with a personal topic.
+Many students took this opportunity to analyze, critique and subvert a misogynist, racist, sexist, ageist or ableist ideology which defines their own life.